henryvalbuena/web-app/README.md

 * Change logo to 'settings'
 * Garbage collection
 * Use socket to refresh and update data base without refreshing the page
-* Style webchat content [seding, receiving, typing]
+* Features webchat content [seding, receiving, typing]

 **Work mostly done (need to improve)**